 The Mississippi Pot Roast Recipe by Robin Chapman has taken the Pinterest nation of pinners hostage and refuses to let go of them anytime soon.
-I’ve watched the Mississippi Pot Roast craze for over four-plus years, it’s honestly one of the recipes we bloggers watch in awe and wonder how in the Sam hell did that happen?
+I’ve watched the Mississippi Pot Roast craze for over four-plus years.
+It’s honestly one of the recipes we bloggers watch in awe and wonder how in the Sam hell did that happen?

-I decided to research this Mississippi Pot Roast recipe a little more 4 years later, wondering who the heck the original Mississippi Pot Roast Recipe developer was…Where did she/he get this idea to toss these odd ingredients together?
+I decided to research this Mississippi Pot Roast recipe a little more four years later, wondering who the heck the original Mississippi Pot Roast Recipe developer was.
+Where did she/he get this idea to toss these odd ingredients together?
 Why was the recipe named The Mississippi Pot Roast Recipe?
-Was this person even remotely from Mississippi, I needed to know the answers to my questions immediately, I could no longer be content with just speculating anymore.
+Was this person even remotely from Mississippi?
+I needed to know the answers to my questions immediately.
+I could no longer be content with just speculating anymore.

-I further found that the Mississippi Pot Roast was an adaptation of a recipe her family has used for several years, the original recipe by her aunt was called for a dry package of Italian Dressing mix instead of the dry Ranch Dressing mix, however, Robin opted for a slightly milder taste of Ranch in her recipe.
+I further found that the Mississippi Pot Roast was an adaptation of a recipe her family has used for several years.
+The original recipe by her aunt was called for a dry package of Italian Dressing mix instead of the dry Ranch Dressing mix.
+However, Robin opted for a slightly milder taste of Ranch in her recipe.

-As you are reading this, I have a Mississippi Pot Roast going in my Mom’s crock pot, I decided after years of watching others jump on the Mississippi Pot Roast bandwagon, I too was going to take that mighty leap and see what everyone is going crazy over.
+As you are reading this, I have a Mississippi Pot Roast going in my Mom’s crockpot.
+I decided after years of watching others jump on the Mississippi Pot Roast bandwagon, I too was going to take that mighty leap and see what everyone is going crazy over.

 This recipe is an adaptation of Robin Chapman’s Mississippi Pot Roast recipe that she listed as simply Roast Beef in The Beech Hill Church of Christ, Ripley, Ms, church cookbook put together by her congregation and published on the Laurie’s Life Blog back on November 09, 2010